andrescv/jupiter/docs/docs/usage.md

 Please enter a number:
 ```

-Because this program is using the `READ_INT` environmental call, the program asks you to enter a number, you can enter for example the number 9 and the result will be:
+Because this program is using the [Read Int](ecalls.md#read-int) environmental call, the program asks you to enter a number, you can enter for example the number 9 and the result will be:

 ```shell